Netra1996/Netra1996/README.md

 # Hi there, I'm Netra 👋

-I'm a passionate software developer with expertise in ASP.NET MVC,Python & Base24.
+I'm a passionate software developer with expertise in ASP.NET MVC,Python Full Stack & Base24.
 I'm always eager to learn new technologies and contribute to open-source projects.

 ### 👨‍💻 Skills:
 - **Languages:** C#, Python, SQL, TAL